CampsiteHelper/ZoneMinderS3/README.md

 MySqlConnection | Set to a valid connection string from your mysql instance ImgBasePath | The path you have set in zoneminder for where images go S3Region | The region name where your s3 bucket is.
-AWS_SECRET_ACCESS_KEY | Your secret AWS key - This is optional if you've set this same ENV variable AWS_ACCESS_KEY_ID | You AWS access key - This is optional if you've set this same ENV variable
+AWS_SECRET_ACCESS_KEY | Your secret AWS key - or alternatively and safer.. set this ENV variable AWS_ACCESS_KEY_ID | You AWS access key - or alternatively and safer.. set this ENV variable
+- | The next five are optional if you want to send an email with images to yourself through SES (or any smtp server..)
+AWS_SES_USERNAME | SMTP Server username
+AWS_SES_PWD | SMTP Server password
+AWS_SES_SMTP | SMTP Server host name
+FROM_ADDDRESS | email from address
+TO_ADDDRESS | email to address

 6) Run it